 Water-based enamel paint

-Water-based enamel dries faster than the oil-based one.
+Water-based enamel dries faster than an oil-based one.
 It takes less than 8 hours to dry out completely.
-It dries first on the inside and even if it feels dry to touch it’s hard to define whether it’s fully dry.
+It dries first on the inside, and even if it feels dry to touch, it’s hard to define whether it’s fully dry.
 It’s also easier to clean and remove because it can be washed with water.

-Enamel paint can be used on copper, metal surfaces, glass, wood, plastic and even on walls.
-The paint is resistant to moisture and its perfect for surfaces that need to be washed multiple times.
+Enamel paint can be used on copper, metal surfaces, glass, wood, plastic, and even walls.
+The paint is resistant to moisture, and it’s perfect for surfaces that need to be washed multiple times.

 What is acrylic paint?

 Unlike enamel paint, acrylic paint is an entirely water-based and non-toxic type of paint.
 It dries quickly and is very opaque.
-Which means you can paint over it as much as you want and you can easily correct mistakes.
+This means you can paint over it as much as you want, and you can easily correct mistakes.

 When it dries, it has a matte finish.
 If you want a gloss effect, you can varnish it.
 It’s long-lasting, does not break, fade or crack.
 It can be used indoors and outdoors for furniture, interior walls or painting ceilings.

 Acrylic paint, also called latex paint, never dries completely, and that’s the reason why it can swell affected by moisture.
 Use acrylic paint on surfaces where air circulates freely.

 What is the difference between enamel and acrylic paint?

-The main difference between enamel and acrylic paint comes from the fact that enamel paint is mainly oil-based and acrylic paint is water-based.
+The main difference between enamel and acrylic paint is that enamel paint is mainly oil-based, and acrylic paint is water-based.